 Peers: Have been or are currently served in the Behavioral Health (BH) system-peers are a source of support in both informal and formal locations in the BH system.
-Peer Partners are: Peers as defined above that are employed by the BH system to provide support to consumers, peer counseling, benefits counseling, assistance navigating the system and co-lead groups

-Parent/Caregiver Parents that have had services from the behavioral health system for their Partners are: families-they are peers to other parents of adults now receiving services and formally employed by the behavioral health system to focus on engagement, education and support for family members.
-This may include other family members as well.
+Peer Partners are: Peers as defined above that are employed by the BH system to provide support to consumers, peer counseling, benefits counseling, assistance navigating the system and co-lead groups Parent/Caregiver Partners are: Parents that have had services from the behavioral health system for their families-they are peers to other parents of adults now receiving services and formally employed by the behavioral health system to focus on engagement, education and support for family members.

+5. A quarterly updated staff roster and phone list will be provided to BHRS and to SMMC PES and 3AB.

+G. Training

-- 5. A quarterly updated staff roster and phone list will be provided to BHRS and to SMMC PES and 3AB. - G. Training - 1.
-There will be system wide training for staff in County and contract programs that includes cultural competence, sexual orientation and gender differences, and consumer culture.
-Budget and staffing assumptions should align with County identified FSP needs as well as projected number of consumers. - 2.
-Another component of training will be training for all county and contract staff in co-occurring disorder assessment and treatment skills. - 3.
-County and contract staff serving will be trained in cognitive behavioral approaches, such as Trauma Focused CBT. - H. Funding
+- There will be system wide training for staff in county and contract programs that includes cultural competence, sexual orientation and gender differences, and consumer culture.
+Budget and staffing assumptions should align with County identified FSP needs as well as projected number of consumers. - Another component of training will be training for all county and contract staff in co-occurring disorder assessment and treatment skills. - 3.
+County and contract staff will be trained in cognitive behavioral approaches, such as Trauma Focused CBT.

+H. Funding